 The European Union accounts for approximately 5% of the world's forests and the forested area continues to grow.
-The EU-27 have around 179 million hectares of forests and other wooded land which corresponds to almost 45% of its land area.
-(Eurostat, 2020)
+In 2020, he EU-27 had around 160 million hectares of forests and other wooded land which corresponds to almost 39% of its land area.
+(Eurostat, 2022)